|

 In essence if the upper lip is expressed then the man aspires to connection of

-isolated feelings for the sake of structuring of sensations according to which
+isolated feelings of people for the sake of structuring of sensations according to which

 people perceive the world.

-Gaia (ground) is a formalized matter which is formed
+Gaia (ground) is the formalized matter which is formed

 during creation.

-In myths of ancient Greece the Gaia is mother of gods and personification of a
+In myths of ancient Greece the Gaia is mother of gods and personification of the

 material world.
-Comparison of Gaia with ground proved as Gaia is the
+Comparison of Gaia with ground is proved as Gaia is the

 ground-mother.